ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Receivers are encouraged to maintain anti-abuse technologies to combat the possibility of DMARC-enabled criminal campaigns.

+_Ticket 109_

-Mail Receivers MAY choose to accept email that fails the DMARC mechanism check even if the Domain Owner has published a "reject" policy.
-Mail Receivers need to make a best effort not to increase the likelihood of accepting abusive mail if they choose not to comply with a Domain Owner's reject, against policy.
+Mail Receivers MAY choose to accept email that fails the DMARC mechanism check even if the published Domain Owner Assessment Policy is "reject".
+Mail Receivers need to make a best effort not to increase the likelihood of accepting abusive mail if they choose not to honor the published Domain Owner Assessment Policy.
 At a minimum, addition of the Authentication-Results header field (see [@RFC8601]) is RECOMMENDED when delivery of failing mail is done.
 When this is done, the DNS domain name thus recorded MUST be encoded as an A-label.

-Mail Receivers are only obligated to report reject or quarantine policy actions in aggregate feedback reports that are due to DMARC policy.
+Mail Receivers are only obligated to report reject or quarantine policy actions in aggregate feedback reports that are due to published DMARC Domain Owner Assessment Policy.
 They are not required to report reject or quarantine actions that are the result of local policy.
 If local policy information is exposed, abusers can gain insight into the effectiveness and delivery rates of spam campaigns.

 _Ticket 75_